Mohamed Aidara (footballer, born 1989)

-Mohamed Aidara (born 24 December 1989) is a Senegalese professional footballer who last played as a midfielder for Altona Magic.
+Mohamed Aidara (born 24 December 1989) is a Senegalese professional footballer who plays as a midfielder for Heidelberg United in NPL Victoria.

 Career

 Before signing a contract with VfB Oldenburg he played for Lüneburger SK Hansa and FSV Frankfurt II.
 However, due to a compensation issue with his previous club USC Paloma, he did not play a competitive game for FSV Frankfurt II.

 Aidara played three seasons with VfB Oldenburg in the Regionalliga Nord between 2012 and 2015, making 87 appearances and scoring three goals.
-In June 2015, he signed a two-year deal with SV Werder Bremen II of the 3.
+In June 2015, he signed a two-year deal with Werder Bremen II of the 3.
 Liga.

 He was released by Werder Bremen at the end of the 2016–17 season.

 On 22 October 2019, Aidara joined Danish 1st Division club Næstved BK.

 Personal life

 He is the younger brother of Kassim Aidara who also is a footballer.